 Older toddlers, usually around 3 years old, do not like to be constrained (well, some of them can even ride a bike by now).
 But they do get tired, fussy, or cranky at times.

-Instead of using the standard stroller seat, you can now attach this rear-facing bench attached to the back position, your older toddler can hop on and off easily when he is tired of walking, or if you just want to breeze through the crowd.
+Instead of using the standard stroller seat, you can now attach this rear-facing bench to the back position.
+Your older toddler can now hop on and off easily when he is tired of walking, or if you just want to breeze through the crowd.

 As it is meant to cater to older toddlers, the bench seat can accommodate up to 65 Ibs and features a 3-point harness that keeps your child safely secured without making them feel too restrained.
 This accessory set comes in 2 separate pieces – the bench seat and the footrest.

 However, the footrest is NOT meant for standing.
-So technically, I can’t call it a sit-and-stand stroller.
-You will need to buy the glider board accessory separately if your 2nd or 3rd child wants to stand.
+You will need to buy the glider board accessory separately if your second or third child wants to stand.
 Unfortunately, the rear bench and the glider board attaches to the same part of the stroller, so you can only attach/use either one of them at a time.

-It would have been even better if Baby Jogger had designed the bench seat and glider/riding board as a set, so that your child has both sitting and standing options at the same time.
+It would have been perfect if Baby Jogger had designed the bench seat and glider/riding board as a set, so that your child has both sitting and standing options at the same time.
 Maybe an idea for the next upgrade?